bookofproofs/bookofproofs.github.io/_sources/history/20th-century/walter.md

 9. Contributed to the development of computer algebra systems that are widely used in scientific computation.
 10. Investigated the construction and analysis of algorithms related to linear algebra.

 Born 30 July 1928, Berlin, Germany.
-Died 9 May2021, Eugene, Oregon, USA.
+Died 9 May 2021, Eugene, Oregon, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Walter/)